-Standard 2.1 The educator shall not reveal confidential health or personnel information concerning colleagues unless disclosure serves lawful professional purposes or is required by law.

-- Standard 2.2 The educator shall not harm others by knowingly making false statements about a colleague or the school system. - Standard 2.3 The educator shall adhere to written local school board policies and state and federal laws regarding the hiring, evaluation, and dismissal of personnel. - Standard 2.4 The educator shall not interfere with a colleague's exercise of political, professional or citizenship rights and responsibilities. - Standard 2.5 The educator shall not discriminate against or coerce a colleague on the basis of race, color, religion, national origin, age, gender, disability, family status, or sexual orientation. - Standard 2.6 The educator shall not use coercive means or promise of special treatment in order to influence professional decisions or colleagues. - Standard 2.7 The educator shall not retaliate against any individual who has filed a complaint with the SBEC or who provides information for a disciplinary investigation or proceeding under this chapter.
+- Standard 2.1 The educator shall not reveal confidential health or personnel information concerning colleagues unless disclosure serves lawful professional purposes or is required by law. - Standard 2.2 The educator shall not harm others by knowingly making false statements about a colleague or the school system. - Standard 2.3 The educator shall adhere to written local school board policies and state and federal laws regarding the hiring, evaluation, and dismissal of personnel. - Standard 2.4 The educator shall not interfere with a colleague's exercise of political, professional or citizenship rights and responsibilities. - Standard 2.5 The educator shall not discriminate against or coerce a colleague on the basis of race, color, religion, national origin, age, gender, disability, family status, or sexual orientation. - Standard 2.6 The educator shall not use coercive means or promise of special treatment in order to influence professional decisions or colleagues. - Standard 2.7 The educator shall not retaliate against any individual who has filed a complaint with the SBEC or who provides information for a disciplinary investigation or proceeding under this chapter. - Standard 2.8 The educator shall not intentionally or knowingly subject a colleague to sexual harassment.